Installing and Using Docker Compose

 If you want to use Docker Compose to manage a multi-container setup with a Docker Compose file, use the machine key in your .circleci/config.yml file and use docker compose as you would normally (see Linux VM execution environment documentation here for more details).
 That is, if you have a Docker Compose file that shares local directories with a container, this will work as expected.

-Using the docker execution environment combined with setup_remote_docker provides a remote engine similar to the one created with running Docker commands and the machine execution environment, but volume mounting and port forwarding do not work the same way in this setup.
-The remote docker daemon runs on a different system than the docker CLI and docker compose, so you must move data around to make this work.
-Mounting can usually be solved by making content available in a docker volume.
-It is possible to load data into a Docker volume by using docker cp to get the data from the CLI host into a container running on the docker remote host.
+Using the docker execution environment combined with setup_remote_docker enables you to run Docker commands similarly to how you run Docker commands in a machine execution environment.
+However, volume mounting and port forwarding do not work the same way when using the docker execution environment.
+When using the docker execution environment with setup_remote_docker, a job’s commands are executed in a container that has access to an external Docker daemon.
+Therefore, to use the Docker CLI or Docker Compose, you must move data around.
+Mounting can typically be solved by making content available in a Docker volume.
+It is possible to load data into a Docker volume by using docker cp to get the data from the CLI host into a location running on the Docker host.

 Install Docker Compose